Tiffanymugure/pitch/README.md

-Pitcher
-PITCHES
+# PITCH
-Pitcher is an application which enables one to pitch a certain category and can comment on it!
+Pitch is an application which enables one to pitch a certain category and can comment on it.

 the link to the website is here
-Features!
+## Features
 Adding a pitch category to the site
 Commenting on other people's pitches and having an insight Login and signup sheets